Cyberbullying: What is it and how to stop it

 - Suicide or self-harm

-- Sensitive media, including graphic violence and adult content
+- Sharing of sensitive media, including graphic violence and adult content

 As part of these rules, we take a number of different enforcement actions when content is in violation.
 When we take enforcement actions, we may do so either on a specific piece of content (e.g., an individual Tweet or Direct Message) or on an account.